Union rejects MLB’s last offer at deadline to cancel games - NewsBreak

 “We thought there was a path to a deal last night and that both sides were closing in on the major issues,” an MLB official said before the last offer was transmitted to the union, speaking on the condition he not be identified by name.
 “They couldn’t make us a CBT proposal (competitive balance tax) last night, so we agreed to extend the deadline to exhaust every option.

 “The MLBPA had a decidedly different tone today and made proposals inconsistent with the prior discussions.
-We will be making our best offer before the 5 p.m. deadline.”Kroger pulls Russian-produced vodka from its shelves
+We will be making our best offer before the 5 p.m. deadline.”FIFA, UEFA ban Russian clubs, national team from competition amid invasion

 Mets star pitcher Max Scherzer and free-agent reliever Andrew Miller were present for talks, the ninth straight day of bargaining and the 90th day of the lockout.